-During his first five seasons at Liberty, Maren holds a 72-47 overall record, including a 35-9 Big South mark over five years.
+During his first six seasons at Liberty, Maren holds a 90-56 overall record, including a 42-10 Big South mark.
 Under Maren's guidance, Liberty reached the semifinals or finals of the Big South Women's Tennis Championship in each of his first six seasons, including two championship match appearances (2016, 2018).

 In spring 2017, Maren guided Liberty to a 7-1 record in Big South play, allowing the Lady Flames to share the conference crown for a second consecutive year.

 In spring 2016, Maren led the Lady Flames to the finals of the Big South Women's Tennis Championship for the first time.
 The team's eight Big South wins set a new single-season program record.
 Liberty shared the regular season Big South title for the first time since 2011 and second time in program history.
 Maren was named the 2016 Big South Coach of the Year.

 The Liberty women's tennis program also hosted the ITA Atlantic Regional for the first time in program history in October of 2015.
 The program then hosted the Big South Women's Tennis Championship in April of 2016.

 During the 2015 spring season, Maren led the Lady Flames to 19 victories, setting a new single-season program record.
 The team also won seven conference matches for the second consecutive season.

 Under Maren's tutelage, Liberty has seen 11 Big South All-Conference singles honorees, six Big South All-Conference doubles teams, three Big South doubles flight winners, eight VaSID first team doubles honorees, four VaSID second team doubles honorees and one VaSID second team singles honoree.

 On March 4, 2014, Maren's squad earned Liberty's first ever ITA National ranking, coming in at No. 74.

 Maren has also fostered academic success for the Liberty women's tennis program.
 The team currently has the third-highest cumulative GPA among Liberty's 20 NCAA Division I programs.
 Additionally, the Lady Flames were tabbed an ITA All-Academic team for the fifth straight year in 2017.
 Maren had four players on the 2017 ITA Scholar-Athlete team.